malcolli/One-Time-Ruby-Pad/README.md

 # One Time Pad with Ruby

-The only genuinely unbreakable cipher made with ruby
+The only genuinely unbreakable cipher made with ruby.
+WIP project done during my "Cybersecurity & Trusted Systems" Masters program

 ## What is One Time Pad?